-By Bus: It is just 30 mins from Cork city and is well-connected with Cork by public transport.
+By Bus: It is just 30 mins from Cork city and is well-connected by public transport.
 Cobh Connect is the bus service that connects Cork & Cobh.
-The return ticket is 6 Euro per person.
+The return ticket is 6 Euros per person.
 From Dublin, you can take a bus to Cork from the city center.

 By Train: Cobh is also well-connected by train from Cork by the commuter train and it takes 24 minutes to reach Cobh.
 The ticket prices are 5.50 Euros one way.
 From Dublin, you can take a train to Cork and change at Cork for the commuter train to Cobh.